Social Media Ambassador Max talks us through his time as a BA (Hons) Business (Marketing) student at Birmingham City Business School.

 Going into my second year I had learnt many valuable skills from my first year such as budgeting, how to cook and most importantly how to manage my time effectively.
 I was more comfortable in my second year as I knew what was expected and as a result, I was more confident in my own ability.
 As a result, I improved my grades in second year.
 As I had built connections within the university, I was given new opportunities, such as representing my course on open days.
 This helped me develop my presenting skills as I had to give a speech on my course to students and parents on open days.

 Unfortunately the pandemic happened whilst I was in second year and this meant I moved back home and completed my second semester there.
 Although this was a new experience for everyone I felt that the university did well to provide the help I needed to do well in my exams and coursework.
-No one knew how long this pandemic would last and I was hopeful that it would be back to normal going into my final year.
-But even though I now find myself still learning from home, I do feel that my course is being taught well and I am still hopeful that I will have an in-person graduation.
+No one knew how long the pandemic would last and I was hopeful that it would be back to normal going into my final year, luckily it is and I'm back on campus!

 As a final year student, I feel that BCU have helped me develop into a young professional who is different from the A level student who joined the university.
 Throughout my time at BCU I have stepped outside of my comfort zone on multiple occasions and this has opened doors to a lot of opportunities within BCU which have aided my development.
 I have been able to add a variety of skills to my CV and projects that I do for my course have provided me with great talking points in job interviews for graduate roles.